GeorgeVasilakopoulos/Clustering-Analysis/README.md

     ]
     ```

-    It is important to note that each trained model is evaluated according to the **ability to accurately predict nearest neighbors** in the reduced dimension.
+    It is important to note that each trained model is evaluated according to the **ability to accurately predict nearest neighbors** in the latent space.

-- The script `src/autoencoder/models/tune.py` is used for converting datasets down to lower dimensions, using the encoder of the model that was produced after running *Grid Search*:
+- The script `src/autoencoder/reduce.py` is used for converting datasets down to lower dimensions, using the pre-trained encoder of the model that was produced after running *Grid Search*:

 ```
+$ cd ./src/autoencoder
 $ python reduce.py –d <dataset> -q <queryset> -od <output_dataset_file> -oq <output_query_file>
 ```